 iProv Summer Internship Program (formerly known as Impact Providence Internships) provides a $3,000 stipend for undergraduate students to work full-time in 8-10 week internships with nonprofit organizations based in the greater Providence area.
-Read stories from 2013 interns on the Swearer Center's blog.
+Read stories from interns on Swearer Sparks.

 - Provide a valuable internship experience that can contribute to the educational experience of students and encourage them to make connections between their academic work and their career aspirations.

 - Match talented students with community organizations and enhance the capacity of nonprofit community organizations to utilize student interns effectively.